Androz2091/discord-player/README.md

 ### Pause

-To pause the current song, use the `client.manager.pause()` function.
+To pause the current song, use the `client.player.pause()` function.

 **Usage:**